Browser-based Android integration tutorial

 Create an intent and send it

-In order to open Ramp in a browser, we need to create an intent with the action parameter set to Intent.ACTION_VIEW
+In order to open Ramp Network in a browser, we need to create an intent with the action parameter set to Intent.ACTION_VIEW

 and add the previously created URL as data